Chapter Twenty-Three Remorse

 Questions keep coming as I make my way towards the photographs scattered across the wall.
 The wall nearest the desk is covered in photo after photo of Alison from birth to present.
 The latest photo I recognize: Alison, me, and Nik taken about a month before his death in L.A. at a friend’s book launch party.
 The photo could easily be one of my favorites.
 Heads together, all three of us are so very happy.
 We’re not looking at the camera, but at each other laughing.
 Alison said something funny; I think it was another of her poems and Nik added lines to it—funny obnoxious ones.

 Nik.
 The ache that goes through me doubles me.
+The rage.

 I’m angry I can’t remember the poem.
 I look down, close my eyes, and take a deep breath composing myself before continuing to inspect the wall smothering the sting of sorrow and fury with avoidance and curiosity.